react-native-webview/react-native-webview/README.md

 ## Common issues

 - If you're getting `Invariant Violation: Native component for "RNCWKWebView does not exist"` it likely means you forgot to run `react-native link` or there was some error with the linking process
-- There's a [problem](https://stackoverflow.com/questions/52872045/rendering-webview-on-android-device-overlaps-previous-siblings-from-same-parent) on some Android devices where the webview could overlap previous siblings from same parent.
-To fix this, wrap the WebView in a View with style `overflow: hidden`.

 ## Contributing